DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 ### When multiple threads are holding lock

-The code changes slightly when multiple threads are holding lock (eg: Read lock).
-In this case, only 1 of the thread might release the lock, thus state cannot be set to 0, and ownership is still retained by the thread.
+When multiple threads are holding lock (eg: Read lock), only 1 of the thread might release the lock, thus state cannot be set to 0, and ownership is still retained by the thread.

 {% highlight java %}
 // partial code for both fair/unfair sync